-Paul Drechsler is President of the CBI and Chairman of Bibby Line Group and Teach First.
+Paul Drechsler is the Chairman of Bibby Line Group and London First.
+Paul was formerly chair of Teach First and President of CBI. and Teach First.
 Prior to this, Paul was Chairman and Chief Executive of Wates Group, and Chairman of the National Skills Funding Agency.

 How have boards changed over the last few years?

 I’d say there are three main changes.
 The first being that there’s much greater gender diversity, with around 26% of FTSE 100 non-executives now being female.
 Although this is progress, we still have a long way to go to improve the gender balance at the executive level.
 And we need to do more to draw the widest pool of talent from all backgrounds into the boardroom.